Tippi Hedren: The Birds (1963)

 Universal's executives, who did not back Hitchcock's decision to hire Hedren in the first place, were impressed with her performance and Wasserman described it as "remarkable".
 While promoting The Birds, Hitchcock was full of praise for his new protégée, and compared her to Grace Kelly.
 "Tippi has a faster tempo, city glibness, more humor [than Grace Kelly].
 She displayed jaunty assuredness, pertness, an attractive throw of the head, and she memorized and read lines extraordinarily well and is sharper in expression."
 The film was screened out of competition in May at a prestigious invitational showing at the 1963 Cannes Film Festival.

 Hedren's performance was praised in Varietys review: "Aside from the birds, the film belongs to Hedren, who makes an auspicious screen bow.
 She virtually has to carry the picture alone for the first 45-minute stretch, prior to the advent of the first wave of organized attackers from the sky.
 Miss Hedren has a star quality and Hitchcock has provided her with a potent vehicle to launch her career."
-Hedren received the Golden Globe Award for New Star of the Year, tied with Elke Sommer and Ursula Andress.
-Her role as Melanie Daniels was named by Premiere as one of the greatest film characters of all time.
+Hedren received the Golden Globe Award for New Star of the Year at the 21st Golden Globe Awards, tied with Elke Sommer for The Prize and Ursula Andress for Dr. No. Her role as Melanie Daniels was named by Premiere as one of the greatest film characters of all time.